Art at Central Synagogue

 Solitude to Solidarity: Ukrainians Finding Refuge at JCC Krakow

-During Passover 2022, photographer Chuck Fishman documented the influx of refugees fleeing war in their native Ukraine.
-Coming face to face with hundreds of displaced Ukrainians, Fishman witnessed Polish Jews and the JCC Krakow mobilizing to help.
-What he captured was nothing short of tikkun olam (repair of the world).
-Join us for the opening of this moving exhibition following Shabbat Services on July 21.
+During Passover 2022, photographer Chuck Fishman was invited by the JCC Krakow to document their work as they sought to assist the influx of refugees fleeing war in their native Ukraine.
+As he came face to face with hundreds of displaced Ukrainians, Fishman witnessed Polish Jews and the JCC Krakow mobilizing to help.
+What he captured was nothing short of tikkun olam, the repair of the world.

 On Whose Shoulders Do You Stand?